Siege of Bergen op Zoom (1747): Aftermath

 The siege had been the longest and bloodiest siege of the war.
-Casualties vary widely, between 5,000 and 26,000 for the Allies, and between 4,300 and 20,000 for the French.
 With the capture of Bergen op Zoom however, the French now had control of the entire length of the river Scheldt.
 The defeat caused a rift between the Dutch and British governments.
 It now dawned on the British that they had demanded too much of the military capability of the Dutch Republic and that its ability to resist the French had been exhausted.
 The Dutch on the other hand were furious about the fact that her allies were unwilling to relieve the city.
 The city was key to opening up the Dutch Republic and Hanover to a potential French invasion.
 Lowendal was made a Marshal of France for his exploit.
 Along with the defeat at Lauffeld, the defeat at Bergen op Zoom forced the British to re-enter negotiations, and to take seriously the ongoing talks at the Congress of Breda, leading to a treaty in 1748.
+A widely read account of the siege and assault was published by Jacob von Eggers, who participated as a volunteer observer on the French side.